Dave4b102022/alx-pre_course/0x01-git/README.md

-This is readme file for git
+This is the updated readme file for git